Implementation, Open Transactions

 When preparing the first bank reconciliation in NetSuite, select all monthly financial journal entries plus the journal entry reversing the OPENBANK GL activity.
 The cleared balance should match the last month’s bank balance on the reconciliation in QuickBooks.

-A few final tips and tricks:
+Here are a few final tips and tricks:

 - Set the posting period for all open transactions to the current period.
 This trick will ensure that the GL impact of the OPENBANK account is always zero and only impacts a single accounting period.
 If you don’t do this and the suspense account is an income statement account type, older bank transactions will get rolled into retained earnings.